nf-core/stableexpression/README.md

 ##### Pathway A: TPM (Transcripts Per Million)

-- Unless provided by the user: download reference annotation from [Ensembl Genomes](https://ensemblgenomes.org/) or [Ensembl](https://www.ensembl.org/)
+- Unless provided by the user: download a reference annotation from the Ensembl FTPs ([Ensembl Genomes](https://ftp.ebi.ac.uk/ensemblgenomes/pub/current/) or [Ensembl](https://ftp.ensembl.org/pub/current/)) or using the [NCBI Dataset API](https://api.ncbi.nlm.nih.gov/datasets/v2/)
-- Compute transcript lengths from the reference annotation
+- Using the reference annotation, compute the length of the longest transcript for each gene
 - Normalize RNAseq raw data using TPM.

 ##### Pathway B: CPM (Counts Per Million)